υ Serpentis (upsilon Serpentis)

 υ Serpentis is a main-sequence star in the constellation of Serpens.

 υ Serpentis visual magnitude is 5.71.
-Because of its reltive faintness, υ Serpentis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, υ Serpentis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of υ Serpentis